SoundGRO® Fertilizer Manufacturing

-The Fertilizer Manufacturing Facility at Pierce County's Chambers Creek Regional Wastewater Treatment Plant utilizes a direct drying and pelletization process.
+The SoundGRO SoundGRO® Fertilizer Manufacturing Facility at Pierce County's Chambers Creek Regional Wastewater Treatment Plant employs a direct drying and pelletization process.

 After being anaerobically digested, the biosolids are conveyed to one of two centrifuges for dewatering.
 The centrifuges operate at 3200 RPM and use a liquid polymer to separate the solids and the liquids.
-Upon emerging from the centrifuge, the biosolids are 20% dry solid (DS) and ready for the heat drying and pelletization process.
+Upon emerging from the centrifuge, the biosolids are 20% Total Solids (TS), which means that it is still 80% water at this point.
+This is the first step of the heat drying and pelletization process.

-The biosolids continue to the mixer where they are mixed with recycled pellets to form consistency of 70% DS.
+The biosolids continue to the mixer, where they are mixed with recycled pellets to form a consistency of 70% TS.

 The mixture is then sent to the drying drum.
-The drying drum consists of three concentric cylinders which the pellets pass through consecutively.
-Heated, re-circulated air is blown into the drying drum from a furnace that burns both natural and methane gas.
-The inlet temperature of the drying drum is 850°-950° F and the outlet temperature is 210° F. After emerging from the drying process the pellets are 93% DS, nearly perfectly dry.
+The drying drum consists of three concentric cylinders, which the pellets pass through consecutively.
+Heated recirculated air is blown into the drying drum from a furnace that burns both natural and digester gas.
+The inlet temperature of the drying drum is approximately 1,000 degrees Fahrenheit and the outlet temperature is 200 degrees Fahrenheit.
+The high temperature kills harmful pathogens.
+After emerging from the drying process, the pellets are 92% TS, nearly perfectly dry.

 Air and Solids Separation

 The pellets and the heated air pass through a pre-separator.
 The pre-separator has a baffle that slows the velocity of the air, causing the heaviest solids to drop out.
-The air and the lighter solids then pass through a poly cyclone, consisting of tunnels which use centrifugal motion to allow the rest of the solids to drop out.
-The pellets are then sorted and the air is transferred to air treatment and recirculation stage.
+The air and the lighter solids then pass through a polycyclone consisting of tunnels, which use centrifugal motion to allow the rest of the solids to drop out.
+The pellets are then sorted, and the air is transferred to the air treatment and recirculation stage.

-The solids from the pre-separator and the poly cyclone are then sent to a vibrating screen.
-The vibrating screen consists of three tiers of screens that sort the solids into four sizes: product-sized pellets (0.5-2.5 mm), oversize pellets (2.5-10 mm), fines (<0.5 mm), and trash (>10mm).
+The solids from the pre-separator and the polycyclone are then sent to a vibrating screen.
+The vibrating screen consists of three tiers of screens that sort the solids into four sizes: product-sized pellets (0.5-2.5 mm), oversized pellets (2.5-10 mm), fines (<0.5 mm), and trash (>10mm).
 The oversized pellets are then crushed and combined with the fines before being sent to the recycle bin.
 These recycled pellets are used in the mixing stage.
 The product-sized pellets are sent to the pellet cooler.

 Pellet Cooling and Storage

-Pellets that are the proper size are cooled to 90° F in the pellet cooler and sent to one of three storage silos using a pneumatic conveyor.
-Trucks can be loaded directly from the silos and weighed.
-The storage silos each have 10,000 cubic feet of storage capacity and together can hold 4 weeks of manufactured pellets at current production rates.
+Pellets that are the proper size are cooled to 90 degrees Fahrenheit in the pellet cooler and sent to one of three storage silos using a pneumatic conveyor.
+Trucks can be loaded directly from the silos and weighed with the on-site scale.
+The storage silos each have 10,000 cubic feet of storage capacity and together can hold 10 to 14 days of manufactured pellets at current production rates.

 Air Treatment and Recirculation

-- Meets EPA standard for Class A 'Exceptional Quality' biosolid
+- Meets EPA standards for Class A 'Exceptional Quality' biosolids.

-- A quality fertilizer that improves landscaping and gardens
+- Is a quality fertilizer product that improves the health of lawns and gardens.